dmarinova1/BSP-S6-K8s-Fundamentals/glossary-v0.1.md

 -> these servers typically run the application containers and other Kubernetes components such as agents and proxies.

 ## Pods
 -> the unit of deployment and addressability in Kubernetes.
 A pod has its own IP address and can contain one or more containers (typically one).
+A Pod represents processes running on the cluster.

+## Cluster
+-> a set of worker machines/nodes that run containerized applications.
+Every cluster has at least one worker node.

 ## Services
 -> a service functions as a proxy to its underlying pods and requests can be load balanced across replicated pods.